hazelcast/hazelcast/hazelcast-documentation/src/hostedmancenter/HostedManagementCenter.md

 ![](images/Home-HealthCheckbuttonpressed.jpg)

-You can see each node's IP address and port by clicking on the plus sign at the **Members**
+You can see each node's IP address and port by clicking on the plus sign at the **Members**.

 ####Partition Distribution
+This pie chart shows what percentage of partitions each node has, as shown below.

 ![](images/Home-PartitionDistribution.jpg)

+You can see each node's partition percentages by moving the mouse cursor on the chart.
+In the above example, you can see the node "127.0.0.1:5708" has 5.64% of the total partition count (which is 271 by default and configurable, please see [Advanced Configuration Properties](http://hazelcast.org/docs/latest/manual/html-single/hazelcast-documentation.html#advanced-configuration-properties)).

 ####System Warnings
+This part of the page shows informative warnings in situations like shutting down a node, as shown below.

 ![](images/SystemWarnings.jpg)

+Warnings can be cleared by clicking on the **Clear** link placed at top right of the window.

 ---